hunter-teacher-cert/cohort-3-summer-work-DrydenArt/methods/11_lessons/lesson01/SlideDeck_notes (copy).md

   Deliverable:
 Create a program that makes a canvas  500 pixels high, 700 pixels wide.
 Comments in the code should reflect your understanding of which argument controls which.
-Challenge: create a background that is purple.
+* **Challenge:** create a background that is purple (instead of the default gray).
+Question:  What are you doing to control the color selection?
+What system is it connecting to?

 ## Slide 10
 Warm Up